jwt325/cse-331-good-guys/README.md

 1. Navigate to the root directory of the project.
 2. run `json-server --watch db.json --port 3000`
 3. run `http-server -p 8000`

-## Running the app on the Sunlab:
-- npm install
-- bash start.sh